 2. Diets have never been proven to work, but our failure in achieving or maintaining their broken promises is often used as a weapon against us.

-20, 000 women were placed on a low-fat diet with calories reduced, on average, by about 360 per day.
-After 8 years on the diet, there was no change reported in weight from starting point, and average waist circumference had actually increased (3).
+20,000 women were placed on a low-fat diet with calories reduced, on average, by about 360 per day.
+After 8 years on the diet, no change in weight from the starting point was reported, and the average waist circumference had actually increased (3).

 Research conducted on thousands of other diets is consistent with these findings.
-People may lose weight initially — but nearly always gain it back.
+People may lose weight initially — but nearly always regain it.
 Oh, and did I mention these camps were also exercising?
 They were.
 (4) In fact, while exercise is great for many things, like improving cardiovascular and bone health, it’s not a terrific tool for weight loss.
 Just ask Julia Belluz, who did the work here and here.

 3. Diets rob us of the energy we need to “take up space” in the world and build empires.

-While many of us are concerned with eating less — or at least not eating too much — two important aspects of food are so often forgotten in the process.
+While many of us are concerned with eating less — or at least not eating too much — two essential aspects of food are so often forgotten in the process.
 One, that food is pleasure.
-And two, that we need food — energy — to do all of the important work we’re here to do.
+And two, that we need food — energy — to do all of the vital work we’re here to do.

-While dieting makes us mood, lethargic, tired, hungry, and generally unhappy to be around, the opposite of dieting — intuitive eating — allows us to get our fill so we’re satisfied and able to care for others in addition to ourselves.
+While dieting makes us feel moody, lethargic, tired, hungry, and generally unhappy to be around, the opposite of dieting — intuitive eating — allows us to get our fill, so we’re satisfied and able to care for others as well as ourselves.

-There’s also insulin, which regulates blood sugar and is more or less the hypothalamus messenger, delivering energy requests as needed, and gherkin, discovered only in 1999, which operates as an appetite trigger.
+There’s also insulin, which regulates blood sugar and is, more or less, the hypothalamus’s messenger, delivering energy signals as needed, and ghrelin, discovered only in 1999, which operates as an appetite trigger.
 On top of that, more than 20 chemical messengers have been found to stimulate eating and a similar number suppress appetite (Bacon, 23), which basically means you are up against an army of very hard-working and precise appetite soldiers.

-This system is influenced by many factors, including your emotions and sleep patterns.
+Many factors, including your emotions and sleep patterns, influence this system.

-And then we blame ourselves, when the whole thing was a complex emergency effort coordinated by our bodies and actually had nothing to do with lack of willpower or self-discipline.
-The opposite is not true, probably because weight gain makes good sense from an evolutionary standpoint.
+And then we blame ourselves when the whole thing was a complex emergency effort coordinated by our bodies and had nothing to do with a lack of willpower or self-discipline.
+The converse is probably not true, because weight gain makes good sense from an evolutionary standpoint.
 Leptin goes offline and isn’t as easily heard.
 Why would you want to get rid of the very energy you might need to keep yourself alive?
-It would be like throwing the money in your savings account down the drain because you don’t need it at this very minute.
+It would be like throwing money into your savings account down the drain because you don’t need it right now.

 Keep in mind that those who are constantly weight cycling (yo-yo dieting) produce less leptin than they did before they started dieting.
-The reason it gets harder and harder to lose weight with each attempt may be due to age (our metabolisms lower, our muscle mass decreases) but I’d put my money on diets.
+The reason it gets harder and harder to lose weight with each attempt may be age-related (our metabolisms slow down, our muscle mass decreases), but I’d put my money on diets.
 The more we diet, the harder it is to lose weight.
-We certainly don’t diet to gain weight, but that’s exactly what happens — because historically that’s what has always happened.
-And why it’s impossible for diets to deliver on their promises, no matter how many generations perpetuate a myth their ancestors would have ridiculed.
+We certainly don’t diet to gain weight, but that’s precisely what happens — because historically that’s what has always happened.
+And why diets can’t deliver on their promises, no matter how many generations perpetuate a myth that their ancestors would have ridiculed.

 All of this is to say the human body is not hardwired for weight loss.